 In this next section, we'll dive into how our own impression tracking and verification work using computer vision.

-Each of our displays is equipped with a wide-angle front camera that we use to play advertisements only when a face or motion is detected.
+Each of our checkout displays is equipped with a wide-angle front camera that can be used to play advertisements when a face or motion is detected.
 We take special care to calibrate our facial detection algorithms to only trigger once a customer steps into the checkout lane.

 This prevents the display from running ads due to movement in other lanes or the center store, and it ensures that ads are only shown when a customer is there to see them.

 Our system tracks every detected face until they exit our display's field of view.
 It also captures the number of times a customer looked at our content and for how long.
 This allows us to deliver novel engagement metrics back to our partners, but, more importantly, it means that we're counting only unique impressions for each ad we show.